CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/computec-wms-android-version.md

 To run CompuTec WMS on Android, ensure the following prerequisites are met:

-- **Android device compatibility** - Requires Android 8 to 14.
+- **Supported Android OS**: Minimal required android version is Android 8.
+For best performance we recommend using one of the latest available versions.
-- Network Access: The device must connect to the network hosting the CompuTec WMS Server.
+- **Network Access**: The device must connect to the network hosting the CompuTec WMS Server.
 Test connectivity by entering `http://[server address]:31002/api/Test/Get` in a browser and verifying the response.
 Replace [server address] with the actual address of the CompuTec WMS Server.

     ![Check](./media/check-server-connection.webp)